xsltdev/nodejsdev.ru/docs/api/modules.md

 6. LOAD_NODE_MODULES(X, dirname(Y))
 7. THROW "not found"

+MAYBE_DETECT_AND_LOAD(X)
+1. If X parses as a CommonJS module, load X as a CommonJS module.
+STOP.
+2. Else, if the source code of X can be parsed as ECMAScript module using
+  <a href="esm.md#resolver-algorithm-specification">DETECT_MODULE_SYNTAX defined in
+  the ESM resolver</a>,
+  a.
+Load X as an ECMAScript module.
+STOP.
+3. THROW the SyntaxError from attempting to parse X as CommonJS in 1.
+STOP.

 LOAD_AS_FILE(X)
 1. If X is a file, load X as its file extension format.
 STOP
+2. If X.js is a file,
+    a.
+Find the closest package scope SCOPE to X.
+    b.
+If no scope was found
+      1. MAYBE_DETECT_AND_LOAD(X.js)
+    c.
+If the SCOPE/package.json contains "type" field,
+      1. If the "type" field is "module", load X.js as an ECMAScript module.
+STOP.
+      2. If the "type" field is "commonjs", load X.js as a CommonJS module.
+STOP.
+    d.
+MAYBE_DETECT_AND_LOAD(X.js)
-2. If X.js is a file, load X.js as JavaScript text.
+3. If X.json is a file, load X.json to a JavaScript Object.
 STOP
-3. If X.json is a file, parse X.json to a JavaScript Object.
-STOP
 4. If X.node is a file, load X.node as binary addon.
 STOP

 LOAD_INDEX(X)
+1. If X/index.js is a file
+    a.
+Find the closest package scope SCOPE to X.
+    b.
+If no scope was found, load X/index.js as a CommonJS module.
+STOP.
+    c.
+If the SCOPE/package.json contains "type" field,
-1. If X/index.js is a file, load X/index.js as JavaScript text.
-STOP
+      1. If the "type" field is "module", load X/index.js as an ECMAScript module.
+STOP.
+      2. Else, load X/index.js as a CommonJS module.
+STOP.
 2. If X/index.json is a file, parse X/index.json to a JavaScript object.
 STOP
 3. If X/index.node is a file, load X/index.node as binary addon.
 STOP